Past Exhibitions

 Marco Maggi is best known for his use of everyday materials on which he inscribes a vocabulary that evokes Aztec culture.
 By focusing on visual codes (such as repeated visual symbols), spatially, and the political connotations of maps, Maggi’s work also reflects Latin American traditions and concerns.

-THE GALLERY AS STUDIO: DRAWINGS ON DELIRIUM
+THE GALLERY AS STUDIO: DRAWING ON DELIRIUM

 Ricardo Lanzarini